mrsmaoui/SpikeMutator/README.md

 	the prior installation of SCWRL4, AQUASOL, PDB2PQR, GROMACS, gfortran, and Python2.7.

 	Step 1:
 		The first 3 software (SCWRL4, AQUASOL, and PDB2PQR) can be found in the "extra_tools" directory.
-To use SCWRL4, you must register for a free academic license at:
+		To use SCWRL4, you must register
+		for a free academic license at:
 		http://dunbrack.fccc.edu/scwrl4/license/index.html

-		unzip all 3 zip filest
+		unzip all 3 zip files
 ```bash
 		$ cd extra_tools
 		$ tar -xvf AquaSol_Complexes.tgz